“What’re you talking about? What island casing?” Kiko demanded, but Lone just smiled.

 “Yeah, I’ve been down here once before.
 This route should bring us almost directly beneath the port where the Jago’s at.”

-Kiko pulled up quickly and took a small tunnel that went vertically upwards; it took us to a larger, horizontal tunnel that had many different sized tunnels, including even smaller tunnels.
+Kiko pulled up quickly and took a small tunnel that went upwards; it took us to the mouth of a larger, horizontal tunnel that branched into different sized tunnels, including even smaller tunnels.